 Meet the team

-Jeremy Boudreau MA, Head of History of Art
+Jeremy Boudreau, Head of History of Art

 Sara Bini, History of Art Administrator

 A native Florentine, Sara is the first point of contact for students following History of Art courses.
 Prior to joining the British Institute, Sara had worked as an administrative assistant at the European University Institute in Fiesole.
 She studied Law at the University of Florence and is currently writing her MA thesis on the Law of Public Administration.